ben-xD/talkdash/README.md

 ## Notes about weird things
 - I only installed husky because the `flyctl` CLI assumes you use it (possibly only for Node apps).
 Otherwise, `@flydotio/dockerfile` npm package fails to install with `sh: husky: command not found`.
   - I also need to `fly launch` in the root of the project, because husky relies on a git repo (can't be in a subdirectory).
-- Turbo repo's `turbo.json` issues:
+- Turbo repo's `turbo.json` notes and issues:
-  - [`globalDotEnv`](https://turbo.build/repo/docs/reference/configuration#globaldotenv) works, but a task specific [`dotEnv`](https://turbo.build/repo/docs/reference/configuration#dotenv) doesn't.
+  - Issue: [`globalDotEnv`](https://turbo.build/repo/docs/reference/configuration#globaldotenv) works, but a task specific [`dotEnv`](https://turbo.build/repo/docs/reference/configuration#dotenv) doesn't.
 Therefore, to be safe, I cause all apps to rebuild when the a environment variable that is used in the build changes.
+    - It turns out I just misunderstood.
+The `dotEnv` path is relative to the "workspace", which is the **app** folder, **not** the repo root.
+I still need to define it, even when turbo detects `frontend/` is a vite project.
+It doesn't know to look in `.env` for environment variables.
+  - Note: We don't rebuild the backend when the `.env` changes, because `.env` do not affect code generation.
+This is different in the frontend, where the variables are hardcoded into the JS bundle.
+  - See https://turbo.build/repo/docs/core-concepts/caching/environment-variable-inputs for more information about environment variables.